proplot-dev/proplot/docs/why.rst

   `~matplotlib.axes.Axes.scatter`, `~proplot.axes.Axes.scatterx`,
   `~matplotlib.axes.Axes.bar`, and `~matplotlib.axes.Axes.barh` commands can draw
   :ref:`on-the-fly error bars and "shading" <ug_errorbars>` using a variety of keyword arguments.
 This is often more convenient than working with the `~matplotlib.axes.Axes.errorbar` command.
 * The new `~proplot.axes.Axes.plotx` and `~proplot.axes.Axes.scatterx` commands
-  are just like `~proplot.axes.Axes.plot` and `~proplot.axes.Axes.scatter`, but single positional arguments are interpreted as *y* coordinates and multiple positional arguments are interpreted as (*y*, *x*) pairs.
+  are just like `~matplotlib.axes.Axes.plot` and `~matplotlib.axes.Axes.scatter`, but single positional arguments are interpreted as *x* coordinates and multiple positional arguments are interpreted as (*y*, *x*) pairs.
+These can be used to draw horizontal error indications.
 * The new `~proplot.axes.Axes.parametric` command draws clean-looking :ref:`parametric lines <ug_parametric>` by encoding the parametric coordinate with colormap colors rather than using text annotations.